monzo/progression-framework/frameworks/engineering/web.md

           - "Proactively improves modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'"
           - "Contributes to scaling engineering hiring (e.g. leads calls, does onsite interviews)"
           - "Builds simple tools or iterates existing tools for the benefit of all engineers"
+          - "Helps Product Managers and Designers to understand and consider non-functional requirements in the product development process"
+          - "Promotes accessibility good practice and helps other engineers to deepen their accessibility knowledge, including demonstrating how to use screen readers"
+          - "Promotes security good practice and helps other engineers to deepen their security knowledge"
+          - "Promotes performance good practice and helps other engineers to deepen their performance knowledge"
       - level: 4
         criteria:
           - "Positively influences engineers in the wider org"